 With its bright colors, Phlox paniculata attracts attention from afar.
 The flowers of the high flame flower shine in white, pink, red, or purple from June to September.
 Not infrequently, they are also two-colored.

 The plate-shaped flowers consist of five similar petals, which are often stronger or contrasting colored at the base and thus form a so-called eye.
-They are very close together in a cone-shaped inflorescence so that they like to overlap each other.
+They are very close together in a cone-shaped inflorescence, so they like to overlap each other.

 Especially in warm afternoon and evening hours, they give off a pleasant scent and attract numerous moths for pollination.
 The fragrance nuances range from sweet aromas such as honey and violets to spicy herbal notes.